storageos/storageos.github.io/_docs/applications/mssql.md

 * Minimum of 4 GB of disk space
 * Minimum of 4 GB of RAM (has been tested to work with 3.25GB)

-Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [Cluster install ](../install/clusterinstall.html)section for further details.
+Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [Cluster install ]({% link _docs/install/clusterinstall.md %}) guide for further details.

 ## Install MS SQL Server with StorageOS